JAlcocerT/JAlcocerT/content/blog/Z_ai-ollama-in-cloud.md

 ---
-title: "Cool AI things with Ollama"
+title: "How I spin local LLMs"
-date: 2025-12-31
+date: 2025-12-07
-draft: true
+draft: false
-tags: ["Dev","Python"]
+tags: ["Home-Lab","Gen-AI"]
 description: 'How to use Ollama - Ollama WebUI Setup'
-summary: 'How I Test AI Projects'
 url: 'ollama-cloud-deployment'
 ---

+**Intro**

+Running LLMs locally, even on a [PI](#how-to-enhance-a-raspberry-pi-for-ai), should not be a problem in 2025.

 ## Large Language Models (LLMs)